a-zeg/ellipsoids/README.md

 ### Pending:
-- normalise r between rips and ellipsoid complexes (Rips = 2*Ellipsoid)
-- calculate bottleneck distances if there are outliers and if not for both Rips and ellipsoid complexes
+- calculate bottleneck distances if there are outliers and if not for both Rips and ellipsoid complexes for multiple examples

 # Acknowledgements
 - Kalisnik, Lesnik - [Finding the Homology of Manifolds using Ellipsoids (2020)](https://arxiv.org/abs/2006.09194) is the inspiration for this project.